BOA401X3 : Fermentation Technology

 • Discuss the horticultural plant and soil management

-• Identify and describe various techniques in nursery management
+• Identify and describe various techniques in management

 • Apply different propagation techniques of horticultural crops